In 2016, Mississippi University for Women's tuition was $7,656 a year for in-state students and $7,656 a year for out-of-state students.

-Mississippi University for Women is a public, state institution, so it offers a reduced tuition rate of $7,425 for in-state students who attend full-time.
-For students who are not considered MS-residents, out-of-state tuition is $7,425 a year.
+Mississippi University for Women is a public, state institution, so it offers a reduced tuition rate of $7,656 for students who qualify as state residents and attend full-time.

 International students without financial need may be eligible for merit-based institutional scholarships.